 Social media doesn’t work.
 Cold calling doesn’t work.
-Print ads don’t work.
+Print advertising doesn’t work.
 Email is dead!
 Whenever an advertiser is unable to make a particular marketing vehicle work, they often blame the delivery mechanism and declare it either dead or ineffective.
 But what if the problem isn’t the marketing vehicle?
 What if it’s just the way you’re using it?

 David: Yeah, what is up with that?
-Well, it’s easier than taking responsibility for the failure of any campaign because really what we’re talking about here in terms of any sort of communication is the MVPs.
+Well, it’s easier than taking responsibility for the failure of any campaign.
+Because really what we’re talking about here in terms of any sort of communication is the MVPs.
 You know, what’s the message I’m conveying?
-Which combination of marketing vehicles will I use to communicate the message and who are the people or prospects that I want to reach?
-So if I post a bunch of social media messages and no one responds, no one likes it, nobody looks at it, it’s far easier for me to blame the media than to ask if what I’m posting is compelling enough.
+Which combination of marketing vehicles will I use to communicate the message?
+And who are the people or prospects that I want to reach?
+So if I post a bunch of social media messages and no one responds… if no one likes it, nobody looks at it, it’s far easier for me to blame the media than to ask if what I’m posting is compelling enough.
 If I run a paid ad somewhere and no one responds to it, it’s easier for me to blame the delivery mechanism than it is to think that my well-crafted, beautiful offer is somehow inadequate or unappealing.
-It forces me to blame myself instead of the medium, and in a lot of cases it’s just easier to blame the marketing vehicle or the medium that we’re using.
+It forces me to blame myself instead of the medium.
+And in a lot of cases it’s just easier to blame the marketing vehicle or the medium that we’re using.

 Chris: But that doesn’t serve us much, does it though?

 David: No, because when a particular marketing vehicle isn't working for us, it doesn't mean the entire vehicle itself is flawed.
 It might just be the way that we're using it and when we understand that we're going to be on the path to be able to start to fix these things rather than just become a victim of them.